 If you have a larger quantity of cooked pork that you cannot consume within four days, you can consider freezing it.
 Cooked pork can be frozen for up to three months.
 Before freezing, ensure it is properly cooled down to room temperature, and store it in an airtight container or freezer bag.

-See also How long to cook sweet potatoes in pressure cooker
+See also How to cook wagyu ground beef

 When you are ready to consume the frozen cooked pork, thaw it in the refrigerator overnight.
 Once thawed, it is essential to consume it within two days and avoid refreezing.